Kids of the Wild is one woman, a child, a dog (and sometimes a husband) taking walks in the wild one mini adventure at a time.

 WILDLIFE, ADVENTURE, TRANSFORMATION

-To inspire EVERYONE to get outdoors, to have adventures and experience nature and the wild first-hand, with ideas, reviews and ‘how to’ guides for growing nature-loving, active children.
+To inspire EVERYONE to get outdoors, get active, to have adventures and experience nature and the wild first-hand, with ideas, reviews and ‘how to’ guides for growing nature-loving, active children.
 [Get Outdoors, Wild Indoors, Parenting, Environment].

 And we’re actually doing it ourselves.
 Kids of the Wild is not just a bucket list of good ideas, we’re living it and learning as we go, alongside you.

 To show that transformation really does occur when we allow wildlife, the outdoors and adventure into our lives.
 I love the difference that nature and fresh air make to my family when we get outdoors.
 Kids of the Wild offers a writing platform for children of all ages who’ve been inspired to get into nature to share their adventures and experiences.
 It also loosely charts various home education activities with my own 8-year old Warrior of the Wild [Education, Children’s Blogs]

 If your child would like to submit an article please get in touch here

 Our journey through unexpected cancer diagnosis.
 In March 2017 Caroline was diagnosed with a rare Rhabdomyosarcoma in her head.
 I’m not sure what path the blog will take from here.
 [Caroline’s Rainbow]